dotnet/docs/docs/framework/whats-new/index.md

 **Samples**

- There are a number of WPF samples on our [Open Source GitHub repository](https://github.com/Microsoft/WPF-Samples).
+ There are a number of WPF samples on the [Microsoft/WPF-Samples](https://github.com/Microsoft/WPF-Samples) GitHub repository.
 Help us improve our samples by sending us a pull-request or opening a [GitHub issue](https://github.com/Microsoft/WPF-Samples/issues).

  **DirectX extensions**